SecretFoundation/docs/docs/shockwave-alpha-upgrade-secret-4.md

 sudo systemctl restart secret-node
 ```

-After restarting the node with v1.3, you should see `INF applying upgrade "v1.3" at height: TODO` in the logs (`journalctl -fu secret-node`).
+After restarting the node with v1.3, you should see `INF applying upgrade "v1.3" at height: 3343000` in the logs (`journalctl -fu secret-node`).
 Once 67% of voting power comes online, you'll see blocks executing again.

 # Upgrading Automatically Using Cosmovisor